Crockpot corned beef & cabbage: not Irish, but it’s all good

 Now, I’m going to level with you.
 Beef brisket is a one of those strange, formerly cheap cuts of meat that—even if you low-and-slow it for 8 hours—is still likely to come out tough.
 Why?
 Brisket is a cut that is chock-full of collagen, a protein found in large amounts in connective tissue, particularly in muscle.
 In order for meat to be tender, the collagen has to melt.
 And in order for the collagen to melt, the meat has to be heated to a certain temperature over a certain period of time.
 Melted collagen turns into luscious gelatin, which not only makes meat incredibly succulent, but also enhances its flavor.

-I have made corned beef and cabbage for many, many years.
+I have made a version of this crockpot corned beef & cabbage for many, many years.
 For a number of those years, my corned beef came out at approximately the consistency of shoe leather.
 This is when I made the realization that 8 hours of low and slow isn’t enough.
 In fact, if I returned my shoe leather to the pot and cooked another 4 or so hours, the result was almost always fantastic.
-So at least the SECOND meal of corned beef and cabbage was awesome—not to mention the to-die-for Reuben Sandwiches.
+So at least the SECOND meal of crockpot corned beef & cabbage was awesome—not to mention the to-die-for Reuben Sandwiches later on.

 Crockpot corned beef and cabbage: about the veggies

 Another result of crockpot corned beef & cabbage badness is undercooked AND mushy vegetables.
 Yes.
 You can have both if you add all of the vegetables at the beginning of an 8-hour slow-cook.
 Honestly, the safest strategy for the veggies would be to par-cook them (for example, steaming for 6-8 minutes until you can pierce them with a paring knife, but they’re still somewhat firm).
 Then add them to the slow-cooker with the cabbage for the final hour on high.